 - Tom Osborne Citizenship Team (2017)

-The senior from Effingham, Illinois started off the season strong at the Duke/Rod Myers Invitational.
+Jackson Wendling started his senior season strong at the Duke/Rod Myers Invitational.
 He finished first among NU golfers after shooting a three-round total of 226 (+10).
 The next weekend at the Cardinal Regional Challenge, Wendling shot a 221 (+8) over three rounds.
 His best performance came in round one, where he fired a 72 (+1).
 He particpated in the William H. Tucker Invitational Sept.
 28-29 and tied for 75th after shooting a 232 (+16).
 Wendling carded his best round of the fall in round one at the Fighting Irish Classic on Oct.
 8, when he shot a 71 (E).
 He finished the tournament with a three-round score of 224 (+11) to tie for 78th.
 The senior saved his best for last as he ended the fall by shooting a 220 (+4) at the Quail Valley Intercollegiate.
 He finished second among NU golfers and tied for 45th overall.

-Jackson Wendling was one of two golfers on the team to earn a spot in the lineup in all 10 of Nebraska's stroke-play tournaments in 2017-18.
+Wendling was one of two golfers on the team to earn a spot in the lineup in all 10 of Nebraska's stroke-play tournaments in 2017-18.
 He also competed in three matches at the Big Ten Match Play Championships.
 He finished the season with a stroke average of 74.76 over 29 rounds and was the top finisher for the Huskers on four occasions with his best finish (T-22nd) coming at the Bayou City Collegiate Classic.
 Wendling started off the year at the Badger Invitational, shooting 224 (+8) to tie for 54th over three rounds.
 His play at The Jackrabbit earned him a tie for 51st after he shot one over par (217) across the three-day tournament.
 He shot a career-best 215 (-1) at the Quail Valley Collegiate Invitational with a low round of 67 on the third day.
 He finished in the top-60 at nine of Nebraska's 10 stroke-play tournaments, closing the year tied for 51st at the Big Ten Championships with a score of 225.
 Off the course, Wendling was named a Srixon/Cleveland Golf All-America Scholar by the Golf Coaches Association of American.
 He was also an academic All-Big Ten selection.
 He was named to the Nebraska Scholar-Athlete Honor Roll in both semesters of 2017-18.

 Wendling competed in six stroke-play tournaments for the Huskers as a sophomore.
 He made his first lineup appearance at The Jackrabbit in Valentine, Neb., Sept.
 25-27, where he matched teammate Jace Guthmiller for Nebraska's top individual finish with a season-best 220 to tie for 28th over three rounds.
 He continued the fall in the Husker lineup at the Bayou City Collegiate Classic (223) and the East Bay Deli Classic at Kiawah (235) before going 1-2 for the Huskers at the Big Ten Match Play Championship to open the spring.
 He continued in the Husker lineup early in the spring at the Wyoming Desert Intercollegiate (232) and the Border Olympics (150), before missing the Hawkeye Invitational and the Robert Kepler Intercollegiate to close the regular season.
 He returned to the Nebraska lineup for the Big Ten Championships.
 He finished the season with a 76.76 stroke average over 17 rounds.
 He carded season-best rounds of 73 twice at The Jackrabbit, and once at the Bayou City Collegiate Classic.
 Off the course, Wendling was a Big Ten Distinguished Scholar and earned academic All-Big Ten honors.
 He was also a member of the Tom Osborne Citizenship Team.